-ISO/IEC 8859-1 (Latin-1) is the character set recommended for use in text strings [ISO/IEC-8859-1].
+ISO/IEC 8859-1 (Latin-1) is the character set recommended for use in the text strings appearing in tEXt and zTXt chunks [ISO/IEC-8859-1].
 It is a superset of 7-bit ASCII.
+If it is necessary to convey characters outside of the Latin-1 set, the iTXt chunk should be used instead.

-Character codes not defined in Latin-1 should not be used, because they have no platform-independent meaning.
+Character codes not defined in Latin-1 should not be used in tEXt and zTXt chunks, because they have no platform-independent meaning.
 If a non-Latin-1 code does appear in a PNG text string, its interpretation will vary across platforms and decoders.
 Some systems might not even be able to display all the characters in Latin-1, but most modern systems can.